martysteer/doozer/ImageBind/README.md

      >
      > See: https://docs.docker.com/reference/cli/docker/container/run/

-3. Jupyter Lab or Jupyter Notebook should now be available at the following URLs and accessible from another computer that is connected to the same network as your Raspberry Pi:
+3. Jupyter Lab/Notebook should now be available at the following URLs and accessible from another computer that is connected to the same network as your Raspberry Pi:

    - http://<raspberry_pi_ip_address>:8888 e.g. http://192.168.1.173:8888
    - http://<raspberry_pi_hostname>:8888 e.g. http://bonbon.local:8888